kirubeltadesse/sap-core/frontend/README.md

 npm test
 ```

-## Installing application as a root user
+## Installing the application as a root user

 Note: we are using an ash shell therefore you can log in to the root user once you have logged into the container by using